-The master copy of the dissertation must be typed on one side of the page only.
+The master copy of the project must be typed on one side of the page only.
 Standard pica or elite type size and standard type fonts are preferred.
 Script type fonts may not be used.
 Italics may be used as specified by the style manual in use.
 Once selected, the type or printer font and size must be consistent throughout the document.
 Other special fonts may be used according to directions in the style manual.

-If a computer printer is used, a letter-quality or laser printer is recommended.
+If a computer printer is used, a letter-quality or laser printer must be used.
 The recommended font is Times Roman, size 12.
-Ribbons and cartridges should be changed, as they produce a sharp, black image.
-The department will make the final decision on the legibility of type used.
+Ribbons and cartridges should be changed as they produce a sharp, black image.
+The Division of Graduate Studies will make the final decision on the legibility of type used in graduate degree documents.

-No boldface should be used within the dissertation unless the student is following the style requirements of a major journal within the student's discipline.
+No boldface should be used within the project unless the student is following the style requirements of a major journal within the student's discipline.